-They kindly chatted to The Electricity Club about their new album and gave some interesting thoughts from 20 years of experience within the music industry.
+They kindly chatted about their new album and gave some interesting thoughts from 20 years of experience within the music industry.

 For those who don’t know SPRAY, the two of you have interesting chequered pasts, so what are your CVs?